prestonrodrixx/Full_Stack--MASTERING/tiny_projects/user_authentication_using_passport/readme.md

-Dont forget to .gitignore the .env file
+Dont forget to .gitignore the .env file.